-Creative Victoria comprises approximately eighty staff and has five key branches: Agencies & Infrastructure, Arts Sector Investment, Design and Screen Industry Development, Strategy and International Engagement and Strategic Marketing and Communications.
+Creative Victoria comprises approximately eighty staff and has four key branches: Agencies & Infrastructure, Arts Sector Investment, Strategy, Screen and Design and Strategic Marketing and Communications.

 Our staff works on targeted initiatives to deliver on individual branch priorities, but collaborates extensively, working together to deliver the best outcomes for creative professionals, creative organisations and the people of Victoria.

 Staffed by urban planning specialists, finance experts and facilities managers, the Agencies and Infrastructure branch oversees Victoria's State-owned creative organisations.
 The branch is also responsible for a portfolio of State-owned cultural facilities and the state collection, worth $7 billion.

 The facilities and assets managed by the branch range from Arts Centre Melbourne with its iconic spire to the acoustically perfect Melbourne Recital Centre; the UNESCO World Heritage listed Royal Exhibition Building to the state of the art circus centre that is home to Circus Oz.
 The branch also has responsibility for public artworks including the much loved Keith Haring mural in Collingwood, and the interactive Federation Bells at Melbourne's Birrarung Marr.